Designing for disaster recovery with ExpressRoute private peering

 You can architect the scenario using connection weight to influence VNets to prefer connection to local peering location ExpressRoute for on-premises network bound traffic.
 To complete the solution, you need to ensure symmetrical reverse traffic flow.
 You can use local preference on the iBGP session between your BGP routers (on which ExpressRoute circuits are terminated on on-premises side) to prefer a ExpressRoute circuit.
 The solution is illustrated in the following diagram.

 The Scenario 2 is illustrated in the following diagram.
 In the diagram, green lines indicate paths for traffic flow between VNet1 and on-premises networks.
 The blue lines indicate paths for traffic flow between VNet2 and on-premises networks.
-In the steady-state (solid lines in the diagram), all the traffic between VNets and on-premises locations flow via Microsoft backbone for the most part, and flows through the interconnection between on-premises locations only in the failure state (dotted lines in the diagram) of an ExpressRoute.
+In the steady-state, solid lines in the diagram, all the traffic between VNets and on-premises locations flow using the Microsoft backbone normally, and flows through the interconnection between on-premises locations only in the failure state, dotted lines in the diagram, of an ExpressRoute.